The Book on Jack Herer

 Dan Herer (15:40):

 Yes.
-So he says, well, can’t we do anything about it?
-And he says, no, we can’t.
-You know, we, we took them to court and they won.
-They have the right to be there.
-And, uh, Ronald Reagan was overheard to have said, well, I’m going to be sworn in in the next few weeks.
-Let me see what I can do.
-So a bit of time goes by, you know, we’re still raising, you know, a, a better heck out there on the lawn.
-And, uh, one night, uh, the, the LA police department comes up to my father and a few other protestors and says, uh, you’re under arrest.
-And my father was like, for what?
-And uh, he said, you’re in violation of the sedition act.
+So, he says, “Well, can’t we do anything about it?”
+And he says, “No, we can’t.
+We took them to court, and they won.
+They have the right to be there.”
+And Ronald Reagan overheard to have said, “Well, I’m going to be sworn in the next few weeks.
+Let me see what I can do.”
+So, a bit of time goes by, we’re still raising a bit of heck out there on the lawn.
+And one night the LA police department comes up to my father and a few other protestors and says, “You’re under arrest.”
+And my father was like, “For what?”
+And he said, “You’re in violation of the Sedition Act.
 And my father being a military MP, understood what that was.
-And, and basically it means in times of war, um, you cannot be on federal property after dark.
-And my w they were registering voters and getting signatures.
-He says, well, we’re not at war.
-And the police officer poked my father in the chest and said, we’re at war with you.
-And, um, my father was arrested.
-The, the, the encampment on the federal building disbanded.
-And my father spent the next few years going, uh, appealing, uh, his, his $5 fine for violation of this act because they knew that it was a bullshit, you know, thing.
-And so they gave everybody a $5 fine.
-And if they pleaded guilty and paid the five bucks, you know, they can go home, they’ll do whatever.
-My father being a very principled guy, says, uh, basically fuck you.
-And the horse she rode in on, I’m not paying this.
+And basically, it means in times of war, you cannot be on federal property after dark.
+And they were registering voters and getting signatures.
+He says, “Well, we’re not at war.”
+And the police officer poked my father in the chest and said, “We’re at war with you.”
+And my father was arrested.
+The encampment on the federal building disbanded.
+And my father spent the next few years appealing his $5 fine for violation of this Act because they knew that it was a bullshit thing.
+And so, they gave everybody a $5 fine.
+And if they pleaded guilty and paid the five bucks, they can go home, they’ll do whatever.
+My father being a very principled guy, says basically, “Fuck you.
+And the horse you are riding on, I’m not paying this.
 I’m an American citizen.
-This is my right to register voters and peacefully protest.
-And the federal judge didn’t see.
-So, so after a couple of years of fighting, my father was sentenced to federal prison for registering voters to vote.
+This is my right to register voters and peacefully protest.”
+And the federal judge didn’t see so, so after a couple of years of fighting, my father was sentenced to federal prison for registering voters to vote.
 It was the first time in almost 15 years that he had time to himself.
-So he asked us to send them some writing, uh, equipment, you know, some paper and pencil so he can write while he was incarcerated.
-Um, and while he was in there, uh, he started outlining what would become the emperor wears no clothes.
+So, he asked us to send them some writing equipment, some paper and pencil so he could write while he was incarcerated.
+While he was in there, he started outlining what would become “The Emperor Wears No Clothes.”